What is the history and origin of Shou Sugi Ban?

 Shou Sugi Ban (‘burnt cypress’) is a special Japanese burning technique inspired by an ancient tradition.
 It involved burning softwood on one side by binding three planks together to form a chimney, then lighting a fire at the bottom.
 In this way, a high temperature with low oxygen was created in the “chimney”, creating a solid charred layer on the wood.

-The facade parts of traditional Japanese wooden houses were given a durable, natural protective layer centuries ago that also worked as a fire retardant.
+The facade parts of traditional Japanese wooden houses were given a sustainable, natural protective layer centuries ago that also worked as a fire retardant.
 It works as a fire retardant because the easily combustible fibres on the top layer are already burnt.
 As a result, the plank burns considerably less the second time.

 The evolution of Shou Sugi Ban